-- A Multi-Step Income Statement is basically helpful in analyzing the overall performance of a business.
-The creditors and the Investors are able to evaluate how efficiently an organization is working and performing.
+- A Multi-Step Income Statement helps analyze the overall performance of a business.
+Creditors and investors can evaluate how efficiently an organization is working and performing.

 - One can easily judge how a company is performing its important functions indifferent from the other activities done by the company.

-Multistep income statement format is any day better than single step statement as it provides proper detailing.
-But, if it is not prepared correctly then, it can be misleading.
-The management of the company might shift the expenses from cost of goods sold and into the operations to improve their margins artificially.
-Basically, it is very significant to view the comparative financial statements over the time, so that one can see and judge the trends and then possibly catch the misleading placement of the expenditures.
+Multi-step income statement format is any day better than a single-step statement as it provides proper detailing.
+But, if it is not prepared correctly, then it can be misleading.
+The management of the company might shift the expenses from the cost of goods sold and into the operations to improve their margins artificially.
+Basically, it is very significant to view the comparative financial statements over time, so that one can see and judge the trends and then possibly catch the misleading placement of the expenditures.

 This article has been a guide to what is Multiple-Step Income Statement.
 Here we discuss the multi-step income statement format and how to prepare it along with practical examples and benefits.
 You may learn more about our articles below on accounting –